cankargin515/Correlation-Analysis-Between-Spotify-Music-Listening-and-Studying-Hours/README.md

 # Project Description

-Although my title is Correlation analysis between spotify music and studying hours, I decided to change project topic because my extended music history DID NOT RECEIVE to me.
-So my new project topic is correlation analysis between my step counts and weather data.
-In order not to change my link URL, I note this fact in here.
-To start with, walking plays an essential role in my daily life.
-Whenever I have a free time, I dedicate myself to walk.
-Walking is essential for both my physical and mental health.
-In this project, I'm going to analyse whether weather conditions affect my step conditions.
-In other words, I will analyse correlation between weather data and my step counts.
+Walking plays a pivotal role in my daily life.
+Regardless of my mood or the outside factors like weather, I prioritize walking and strive to increase my step count, as it benefits both my mental and physical well-being.
+For a long time, I wondered if factors like weather conditions influence my walking habits and overall step counts.
+Through this project, I aimed to explore any correlations between my steps and meteorological data.
+In the process, I gained valuable insights into my own behavior and how external factor ( in this project, weather elements) might shape my routine.

 # Dataset Description